 A conference with the student teacher may be requested at any time by the university supervisor.
 However, after each visitation a conference with the student teacher and the university supervisor should be arranged.
-Four of these conferences during the semester must include the cooperating teacher.
+One of these conferences per quarter (two per semester) must include the cooperating teacher.